kudashevs/laravel-share-buttons/README.md

 ];
 ```

-Publish the package config & resource files.
+Publish the package config and resource files.
 You might need to republish the config after major changes in the package.

 ```bash
 php artisan vendor:publish --provider="Kudashevs\ShareButtons\Providers\ShareButtonsServiceProvider"